Mean-field games of speedy information access with observation costs: Introduction

 \emph{Information delays.} There has been a large amount of literature involving the modelling of observation delays, with applications in (but not limited to) network communications \cite{adlakha2008information, adlakha2011networked}, quantitative finance \cite{cartea2023optimal,abel2013optimal,bruder2009impulse, oksendal2008optimal}, medical diagnosis \cite{rong_covid19} and reinforcement learning \cite{chen2021delay, schuitema2010control, stochastic_delays_RL}.
 Most models involve an MDP framework with either a constant or random observation delay, both of which are exogenously given by the system.
 Both constant and random observation delay MDPs can be modelled as a partially observable MDP (POMDP) via state augmentation \cite{bander1999markov, altman_nain, asynchronous_collection, stochastic_delays_RL}.
 It has also been shown that action delays can be considered as a form of observation delay, under a suitable transformation of the MDP problem \cite{asynchronous_collection}.
 The continuous-time counterpart with an associated HJB-type master equation has been studied in \cite{saporito_zhang}.\\

-\emph{Information costs.} In many formulations of optimisation problems in MDPs, the information source upon which control decision can depend on is fixed \textit{a priori} and thus exogenously given.
-However, for some applications of interest it appears desirable to be able to control the observations that one obtains in addition to the state dynamics of the underlying process, and then also to understand implications for respective games, if possible.
-This frequently occurs in resource-constrained environments where frequent measurements or sampling are either too expensive, laborious or impractical.
-Applications include efficient medical treatment allocation \cite{winkelmann_markov_2014}, environmental management \cite{YOSHIOKA_1_impulse_control, Yoshioka_2_river_impulse, Yoshioka_3_monitoring_deviation, YOSHIOKA_4_biological_stopping}, optimal inattention in investment beaviour of individual consumers \cite{abel2013optimal}, communications sampling \cite{paging_registration, sampling_guo_2021}, optimal sensing \cite{sensor_energy_harvesting, wu2008optimal,tzoumas2020lqg}, reinforcement learning \cite{bellinger2020active, krueger2020active, bellinger2022}, and more.
-We shall refer to these as observation cost models (OCMs).
-In OCM problems, the user can opt to receive some observation about the current state of the process, at the price of an observation cost which is included in the reward functional to be optimised.
+\emph{Information costs.} In the MDP framework, the information source upon which control decision can depend on is fixed \textit{a priori} and thus exogenously given.
+As already pointed out by Bismut \cite{bismut1978introductory}, however, in many relevant applications the observations available at a time would naturally depend on the controls exercised previously, whereas formulations of standard theory “\textit{assume $\sigma$-fields $\mathcal{F}_t$ do not depend on the control, i.e., the information available at time t does not vary with the control u.
+This is clearly counterintuitive}''.
+Indeed, further applications have since emerged over the years that feature control-dependent observations, particularly in resource-constrained environments, where frequent measurements or sampling are either too expensive, laborious or impractical.
+Applications include efficient medical treatment allocation \cite{winkelmann_markov_2014}, environmental management \cite{YOSHIOKA_1_impulse_control, Yoshioka_2_river_impulse, Yoshioka_3_monitoring_deviation, YOSHIOKA_4_biological_stopping}, optimal inattention in investment behaviour of individual consumers \cite{abel2013optimal}, communications sampling \cite{paging_registration, sampling_guo_2021}, optimal sensing \cite{sensor_energy_harvesting, wu2008optimal,tzoumas2020lqg}, reinforcement learning \cite{bellinger2020active, krueger2020active, bellinger2022}, and more.
+Recently, \cite{gu2026information} proposed a theory for information control in which the filtration itself is the (directly) controlled object.